Can you Walk from MGM Grand to the Paris Hotel and Casino? And What is the Distance and Best Ways to Get There?

-It’s almost exactly .7 mile (or 1.2 kilometers for our European friends) from the MGM Grand to the Paris Las Vegas Hotel and Casino.
-Unless it’s 110 degrees out, you’ll find it to be a fairly easy 15 minute walk.
+It’s just under a mile (.9 miles to be exact), from the MGM Grand to the Paris Las Vegas Hotel and Casino.
+Unless it’s 110 degrees out, you’ll find it to be a fairly easy 15 to 20 minute walk.

-To be clear, the 7/10th mile distance is from the southwest Strip level exit of the MGM Grand, to the front doors entrance of southern end of the Paris.
+To be clear, the 9/10th mile distance is from the southwest Strip level exit of the MGM Grand, to the middle of the Paris resort.
 I have to say that because these Las Vegas resorts are so enormous in size, distances can be greatly affected depending on your starting points.

-As an example, starting off from a hotel room in one of the MGM hotel wings can add over 1/5th of a mile to the trip, whereas going to the north eastern most part of the Paris would add another 1/10th of a mile to the journey.
-Maybe this is not significant, but I thought you should be aware of what constitutes the .7 mile walk.
+As an example, starting off from a hotel room in one of the MGM hotel wings can add over 1/5th of a mile to the trip.
+Maybe this is not significant, but I thought you should be aware of what constitutes the .9 mile walk.

 To get there, just head out of the lower level exit of the MGM Grand where it enters the Las Vegas Strip.
 This will put you at the very busy intersection of Las Vegas Boulevard and Tropicana Avenue – the busiest hotel intersection in the world in terms of number of rooms.

 Once outside, just head north (to your right when looking at the Strip), follow the sidewalk.
-It’s an interesting walk, as you’ll pass the Grand Canyon Experience shop, M&M world, a Hard Rock Café and the large motorcycle sticking out of the Harley Davidson Café.
+It’s an interesting walk.

-Across the street to your left will be the dazzling architecture of New York – New York Hotel and Casino, then the so/so architecture of Monte Carlo, followed by the skyscraper city-within-a-city resort complex known as the City Center.
+Across the street to your left will be the dazzling architecture of New York – New York Hotel and Casino, then the so/so architecture of Monte Carlo (soon to be re-themed as the Park MGM), followed by the skyscraper city-within-a-city resort complex known as the City Center.

-There are also a couple of non-descript strip malls, a McDonalds, and a Tix4Tonight booth should you want to browse for show tickets.
-This booth is located in what’s called the Hawaiian Marketplace outdoor mall complex in front of the Polo Towers, before you get to the Harley Davidson Café.
+There are also a couple of non-descript strip malls, a Walgreens, and a Tix4Tonight booth should you want to browse for show tickets.
+This booth is located in what’s called the Hawaiian Marketplace outdoor mall complex in front of the Polo Towers.

-After crossing the street at E. Harmon, you’ll walk the length of Planet Hollywood Resort and Casino.
+After crossing the street at E. Harmon via the pedestrian overpass, you’ll walk the length of Planet Hollywood Resort and Casino.
 At the northern end of the resort, you’ll cross the street, (Paris Drive) and pass under the iconic, large, blue Paris balloon.

 Once across the street, you’re on Paris Las Vegas property, and the first entrance is just 100 feet or so on your right.